Euroclear UK & International: Operations

 CREST allows shareholders and bondholders to hold assets in a dematerialised, i.e. electronic form, rather than holding physical share certificates.
 CREST also serves a number of other important functions, such as assisting in the payments of dividends to shareholders.

 It is also an "electronic trade confirmation system" ("ETC") (using Trax).
 When parties to a transaction make a deal, they both electronically confirm their sides of the transaction via electronic transfer.
 Both parties are required to submit confirmation details to Crest.
 In the event that transaction details do not match, CREST will highlight the issues and ensure that the problems are resolved as soon as is practicable.

-Stamp duty in the United Kingdom is only payable on physical share certificates therefore no stamp duty is payable on shares settled via CREST, however to compensate for this the UK government added a Stamp Duty Reserve Tax which is collected by CREST on behalf of His Majesty's Revenue and Customs.
+Stamp duty in the United Kingdom is only payable on physical share certificates therefore no stamp duty is payable on shares settled via CREST, however to compensate for this the UK government added a Stamp Duty Reserve Tax (SDRT) which is collected by CREST on behalf of His Majesty's Revenue and Customs.